bekk/bekk-christmas/post/security/wip-stuff-we-read-sunday-reading.md

 title: 'WIP: Stuff we read - sunday reading'
 ingress: ''
 ---
-# The Code Book by Simon Singh
+# The Code Book
+If you want a history lesson about the fascinating story

 https://simonsingh.net/books/the-code-book/